CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.4/Template/Media Specific Workflows/Google Business Messages/README.md

 ## Overview of Google Business Messages Inbound flow

 - This workflow will be triggered for every inbound customer message from the Google Business Messages Asset.
+- You can Asset Creation : https://help.imiconnect.io/docs/google-business-messages
 - This flow contains the basic steps to resolve a conversation and queuing it, when a message is received on the Google Business Messages Asset
   - ![GBMInboundFlow](../../../images/GBMInboundFlow.jpeg)
-  - [restructure]The highlighted Google Business Messages nodes allows you to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
-Alongside these message types, you can also add suggestions, which are pre-configured replies or actions that the customer can send back or perform in response to your message.
+  - Google Business Messages nodes allows you to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
-  - These nodes are optional in the flow and have been used to mark contact routing milestones such as contact resolution and queuing and to announce errors in the flow.

 ## Inbound flow with suggestions

 - This workflow will be triggered for every inbound customer message from the Google Business Messages Asset.
 - When a message is received on the Google Business Messages Asset the flow will offer a few text suggestions on the type of service offered and get the customer response before queuing the contact to live agent for further deliberation
 - ![SuggestionFlow](../../../images/SuggestionFlow.jpeg)
 - Google Business Messages nodes allows you to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
 Alongside these message types, you can also add suggestions, which are pre-configured replies or actions that the customer can send back or perform in response to your message.
-- To read suggestion responses from customer utilize a recieve node in below fashion, the output variable section will have the customer response
+- To read suggestion responses from customer utilize a Receive Node in below fashion, the output variable section will have the customer response
     - ![GBMReceiveNode](../../../images/GBMReceiveNode.jpeg)
 - The highlighted portion for the flow can be used repeatedly from the flow in self-service mode to offer multiple suggestions to customer / add branching logic on the flow.
+-
+## GBM Specific Variables

 #### To be Noted